skyflowapi/skyflow-iOS/README.md

 - [Using Skyflow Composable Elements to collect data](#using-skyflow-composable-elements-to-collect-data)
 - [Using Skyflow Composable Elements to update data](#using-skyflow-composable-elements-to-update-data)

+## When to use Composable vs. Basic Elements
+Use **Composable Elements** when you want multiple fields laid out together in a shared row - for example, expiration month and year, or expiration date and CVV, side by side in the same visual container.
+Use **Basic Elements** (the [section above](#securely-collecting-data-client-side)) when each field is its own standalone view that you place and style individually.

+Beyond layout, the two are functionally the same: `CollectElementInput`, `CollectElementOptions`, `collect()`, and `Skyflow.CollectOptions` (`additionalFields`, `upsert`) all work identically for both.
+Composable Elements just add a `ContainerOptions.layout` array to group elements into rows, plus a `getComposableView()` call to mount the whole group at once instead of mounting each element separately.

 ## Using Skyflow Composable Elements to collect data
 Composable Elements combine multiple Skyflow Elements in a single row.
 The following steps create a composable element and securely collect data through it.